Eleven Tips for Taxpayers Who Owe Money to the IRS

 - Tax bill payments If you get a bill from the IRS this summer that shows you owe late taxes, you are expected to promptly pay the tax owed including any penalties and interest.
 If you are unable to pay the amount due, it may be better for you to get a loan to pay the bill in full rather than to make installment payments to the IRS.
 That's because the interest rate and penalties the IRS must charge by law are often higher than what lending institutions may be offering.

 - Electronic Funds Transfer You can pay your tax bill by electronic funds transfer, check, money order, cashier’s check or cash.
-To pay using electronic funds transfer, use the Electronic Federal Tax Payment System by either calling 800-555-4477 or using the online access at www.eftps.gov.
+To pay using electronic funds transfer, use the Electronic Federal Tax Payment System by either calling 800-555-4477 or on IRS.gov at EFTPS: The Electronic Federal Tax Payment System.

 - Credit card payments You can pay your bill with a credit card.
 Again, the interest rate on a credit card may be lower than the combination of interest and penalties the IRS must charge.
 To pay by credit card contact one of the processing companies.